MA in Creative Writing and Literature for Educators: Admission

 We accept applications on a rolling basis within the deadlines below.
 The residency must be taken within a year of enrollment (for instance, if you begin in summer and can't take the residency, you would take it the next June).
 We run courses during two summer sessions as well as fall and spring.
-To see the academic calendar session dates click here.
+Take a look at the academic calendar session dates.

 Honestly, you can apply any time!

-Regardless of when you apply, we will expect you to come to the required 3-day residency as soon as you can: meeting your professors and classmates in person transforms the experience of taking courses online, and the residency is valuable in itself.
+Regardless of when you apply, we will expect you to come to the required three-day residency as soon as you can: meeting your professors and classmates in person transforms the experience of taking courses online, and the residency is valuable in itself.
 The residency is always on a Friday, Saturday, and Sunday at the end of June.
-Click here for more about the residency.
+Learn more about the residency.